tiago-web/ExpensifyApp/README.md

 - Sort expenses by date or text

 ## Difficulties
 Since this project involves client-side routing, I encountered some challenging tasks.
-However, the react-router documentation is easy to read and has many good examples, so I was able to overcome my barriers.
+However, the react-router documentation is easy to read and has many good examples, which helped me a lot to overcome my barriers.

+## My approach
+Because the original project was designed in the past, it didn't use React Hooks.
+Nevertheless, in my version, all of the features are updated with React Hooks, including Redux and React Router.
+Also, I'm planning more features.

 ## Dependencies
 - ReactJS, ReactDOM